fchest/EEG-AAD/README.md

 --data_path  testdata/
 --out_csv ./results_task1/cross_subject
 ```
-performing inference in the cross-subject setting will generate a CSV file named results_task1/cross_subject_S31.csv, which stores the evaluation results on the held‐out subject test set.
+Performing inference in the cross-subject setting will generate a CSV file named results_task1/cross_subject_S31.csv, which stores the evaluation results on the held‐out subject test set.

 Each csv has only two columns:
 - **id**: the id of the sample